danbradham/mvp/docs/index.rst

 * Unified api for manipulating Maya Viewports

-* Get or set viewport state (all attributes).
-Making it easy to restore a Viewport to a previous configuration.
+* Get or set every viewport attribute all at once.
+Making it easy to restore a Viewport to a previous state.

 * Easily set focus and playblast Viewports.
 Much more consistent than using active view.